Shop Walmart for the Best Back-to-School Deals

 Stop the distractions during your next study sessions with these deals on noise-canceling and over-the-ear headphones.

-Already a more affordable option for noise-canceling headphones, this pair from Ausdom is currently $39 off.
+Already a more affordable option for noise-canceling headphones, this pair from Ausdom is currently $39 off and will help take another item off your school supply list.
 The well-reviewed headphones have 50 hours of battery life.

 Apart from the bass-boasting features in the Skullcandy Crusher Evo Over-Ear Headphones, our favorite feature on these earphones is their long-lasting battery life.
 You can enjoy up to 40 hours of listening to music or watching movies before you have to charge these headphones.